Some years bring more changes than others. So what’s new for 2018?

 Retirement Saver’s Credit Changes

-When contributing to a retirement account, whether an employer sponsored plan or an IRA, you could be eligible for a tax credit on your income tax return.
-For 2015 the AGI (Adjusted Gross Income) limit for the saver’s credit (also known as the retirement savings contribution credit) is $61,000 for couples MFJ, up from $60,000 in 2014, and $45,750 for heads of household, up from $45,000.
+When contributing to a retirement account, whether an employer-sponsored plan or an IRA, you could be eligible for a tax credit on your income tax return.
+For 2018 the AGI (Adjusted Gross Income) limit for the saver’s credit (also known as the retirement savings contribution credit) is $63,000 for couples married filing jointly and $47,250 in 2018 for heads of household.

-For single individuals or those married filing separately, the limit is $30,500 for 2015, up from $30,000.
+For single individuals or those married filing separately, the limit is $31,500 for 2018, up from $31,000 in 2017.
 This credit is an incentive targeted at low- and moderate-income workers to encourage retirement savings.